andrewbolster/arduino_workshop/0-GettingStarted.md

 # NeoPixels

-Back in Arduino land, from the **Tool Manager** install the "NeoPixel" library.
+Back in Arduino land, from **Tools > Manage Libraries** install the "Adafruit NeoPixel" library.

 Launch the **Examples > Neopixels > Simple Sketch**, read through the code to get an idea of what it's doing.